John 12

 (Zechariah 9:9–13; Matthew 21:1–11; Mark 11:1–11; Luke 19:28–40)

-“And the King of Israel!”f
+“And the King of Israel!”

-Behold, your King comes,
+behold, your King comes,

-sitting on a colt of a donkey.”g
+sitting on a colt of a donkey.”

 Jesus Predicts His Death

-20Now there were certain Greeks among those coming up that they might worship at the feast.
-21Therefore these came to Philip, who was from Bethsaida of Galilee, and they were asking him, saying, “Sir, we desire to see Jesus.”
+20Now there were certain Greeks among those coming up so that they might worship at the feast.
+21Therefore these came to Philip, who was from Bethsaida of Galilee, and they were asking him, saying, “Sir, we want to see Jesus.”
 22Philip comes and tells Andrew; Andrew and Philip come and tell Jesus.

-29Therefore the crowd having stood, and having heard, was saying, “There has been thunder.”
+29Therefore the crowd, having stood and having heard, was saying, “There has been thunder.”
 Others were saying, “An angel has spoken to Him.”

 Jesus spoke these things, and having gone away, He was hidden from them.